atomaszewicz/Simpsons/RStudio/Analysis.md

 ![avg_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/avg_rating_plot.png?raw=TRUE)

-We see that seasons 2-8 all have an average rating of above 8.0, season 1 & 9-16 are above 7.0 and seasons 17-28 are in the range 6.5-7.0.
-This fits with the often-quoted idea that seasons 3-8 is where the show was in peak form, with the show still finding it's footing before this period, and the show losing it's edge after.
+We see that seasons 2-8 have an average rating of above 8.0, season 1 & 9-16 averages are above 7.0 and seasons 17-28 are in the range 6.5-7.0.
+This fits with the widely-accepted idea that seasons 3-8 is where the show was in peak form, with the show still finding it's footing before this period, and the show losing it's edge after.

+Let's take a closer look at this "Golden Age" of seasons 3-8 (I chose to disclude season 2 due to it's proximity to the cutoff).

+Our linear regression shows that the quality through these golden years is almost constant.